Internal Medicine Residency

 For Junior and Senior rotations for non-short tracking PSP residents, please visit the Categorical Program page for more details.

-The Stanbury PSP continues to provide mentorship, curriculum and community throughout fellowship.
+The Stanbury PSP continues to provide mentorship, curriculum, and community throughout fellowship.
 Acceptance to the Mass General Stanbury PSP is not automatically coupled to an acceptance into an internal fellowship program, and it does not obligate Stanbury residents, implicitly or otherwise, to continue fellowship training at Mass General.
 Since 2014, >95% of our trainees have received their first choice in fellowship and 67% of trainees have chosen to stay at Mass General or joint Harvard Medical School fellowships.
-Trainees that choose to remain at Mass General for fellowship will continue to be part of the Stanbury PSP community for fellows throughout their clinical and research fellowship training.
-The rest of our graduates have elected to pursue fellowship training at prominent institutions such as Memorial Sloan Kettering, Stanford and Johns Hopkins.
+The rest of our graduates have elected to pursue fellowship training at prominent institutions such as Memorial Sloan Kettering, Stanford, and Johns Hopkins.
+Trainees who choose to remain at Mass General for fellowship will continue to be part of the Stanbury PSP community throughout their clinical and research training.

 An important feature of Mass General fellowship programs is their robust track record in helping to secure funding for fellows during their training and transition to faculty.
-In 2018, Mass General Department of Medicine divisions held 21 active T32 training grants and approximately 55 active K08/K23 awards held by trainees and faculty.
-These numbers do not include additional funding opportunities through Harvard Catalyst KL2 awards, which serve as a bridge to K08/23 funding.
+In 2020, Mass General Department of Medicine divisions held 10 active T32 training grants and approximately 55 active K08/K23 awards held by trainees and faculty.
+This does not include additional funding opportunities through Harvard Catalyst KL2 awards, which serve as a bridge to K08/23 funding.
 Funding levels for NIH Loan Repayment Programs are similarly strong, and fellows are encouraged to utilize this avenue to help offset any debts associated with prior medical education.
 Additional funding for research fellows and early-stage investigators is available via the Mass General Executive Committee on Research, Harvard Medical School, Harvard Catalyst, which also maintains a database of funding opportunities, and the Mass General Department of Medicine.
-Guidance for K-level awardees on securing R-level funding and leading a lab is available via Harvard Catalyst and designed to teach effective laboratory leadership practices and provide 1:1 feedback on grant-writing.
+Guidance for K-level awardees on effective laboratory leadership practices and 1:1 feedback on grant writing is available via Harvard Catalyst to ease the K to R transition.
 This, and a variety of relevant educational programs are available through the Mass General Office for Research Career Development.

 All Mass General Internal Medicine residents are paid according to the Mass General Brigham PGY scale.
-Additionally, they may claim financial support to offset conference expenses, with the flexibility to consider additional needs on a case by case basis.
-If an individual trainee has particular needs for travel or coverage for academic meetings such as Keystone and Gordon Conferences, the residency program and the Stanbury PSP will do their utmost to promote the activity in question.
+Additionally, they may claim financial support to offset conference expenses, with the flexibility to consider additional needs on a case-by-case basis.

-All fellowship programs within the Mass General Department of Medicine supplement fellows’ income to the Mass General Brigham PGY scale during their clinical years of fellowship training.
+All fellowship programs within the Mass General Department of Medicine are paid according to the Mass General Brigham PGY scale during their clinical years of fellowship training.
 During research years it is at the fellowship’s discretion to continue this pay scale or to follow the NIH postdoctoral stipend scale.
 Fellows with undergraduate or medical school debt are also eligible to apply for one of the available NIH Loan Repayment Programs, as discussed above.

 The Mass General Stanbury Physician-Scientist Pathway seeks individuals who have distinguished themselves both clinically and scientifically as students, thus demonstrating strong potential for successful careers as physician-scientists.
 Although most trainees have a PhD, any individual with a strong research background and an interest in a career as a physician-scientist is encouraged to apply.
 In particular, Mass General strongly supports the advancement of women and underrepresented minorities in research and clinical careers.

 Interested applicants should apply directly to the Categorical Internal Medicine Residency Program (NRMP # #1261140C0) via ERAS, but indicate their interest in the Stanbury PSP by checking that box within the Categorical application.
-The deadline for applications is October 20, 2020, midnight EST. All invitations to interview will be granted no later than November 30, 2020.
+The deadline for applications is October 1, 2021, midnight EST. All invitations to interview will be granted no later than November 30, 2021.
 ERAS applications will be reviewed by both the categorical residency program and the Stanbury PSP, after which a select number of physician-scientist applicants will be invited to interview on one of our four dedicated 2-day interview sessions.
-Stanbury PSP interviews take place on the day after applicants’ Categorical Internal Medicine Residency Interview and are an opportunity to discuss your science and learn about the program.
+Stanbury PSP interviews take place on the day after the categorical interview day and are an opportunity to discuss your science and learn about the program.

-For more information, please contact us via email.
+For more information about applying, please contact us via email.

 The Stanbury PSP recruits residents from around the world who have strong track records in clinical and research excellence.
 For more details about the PSP residents and alumni, including selected publications, please visit our resident page.